MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

    The new project appears in **Solution Explorer**, and a source file called *Program.cs* opens in the source code window.

-1. Replace the code in the source file with the example code from [Create threads and pass data at start time](/dotnet/standard/threading/creating-threads-and-passing-data-at-start-time).
+1. Replace the code in the source file with the example code from [Create a thread](/dotnet/standard/threading/creating-threads-and-passing-data-at-start-time.md#create-a-thread).

 1. Select **File** > **Save All**.